The Tumor Genome Analysis Core

 Next Generation Sequencing

 In collaboration with the Clinical Genetics department we are employing Illumina sequencing to offer a wide range of next gen sequencing services.
 We now support whole genome sequencing, whole exome sequencing and small RNA sequencing with many other NGS applications to follow.
 The sequencers enable us to bring diagnostic applications to a next level in terms of speed and cost effectiveness.

 Droplet Digital PCR (ddPCR, BioRad QX200) equipment was installed to provide us with the ultimate technology for mutation testing and is being applied for absolute quantification of target DNA and RNA in liquid biopsies and for validation of NGS mutation analysis.

-Dr. Yongsoo Kim has been recruited to head the CCA-Drylab starting October 1st 2018.
+Dr. Yongsoo Kim has been recruited to head the CCA-Drylab and started October 1st 2018.
 The drylab was installed to handle the BIG data NGS produces, which requires solid computing power, reliable data storage and retrieval, fast transport and granular access rights management.
 To facilitate reproducible research, tools are made available through GitHub, R/Bioconductor and Galaxy while data is deposited in community supported and access controlled data repositories (GEO, EGA, TranSMART).

 The Tumour Genome Analysis Core is accredited according to ISO 15189 for its diagnostic activities